amrangry/iOS-awesome-pods-/README.md

 Where <remote-name> is typically origin, the name which git gives to the remote you cloned from.
 Your colleagues would then just pull that branch, and it's automatically created locally.

+After that, you can work locally in your branch, when you are ready to share the branch, push it.
+The next command push the branch to the remote repository origin and tracks it

+git push -u origin your_branch
+Teammates can reach your branch, by doing:

+git fetch
+git checkout origin/your_branch

+You can continue working in the branch and pushing whenever you want without passing arguments to git push (argumentless git push will push the master to remote master, your_branch local to remote your_branch, etc...)

+git push

 Push changes from your commit into your branch :
 $ git push [name_of_your_new_remote] [name_of_your_branch]